DataDog/integrations-core/README.md

 To add a new integration, please see the [Integrations Extras][5] repository and the [accompanying documentation][6].

-The [Datadog Agent][7] packages are equipped with all the Agent Integrations from this repository, so to get started using them, you can simply [install the Agent][8] for your operating system.
+The [Datadog Agent][7] packages are equipped with all the Agent integrations from this repository, so to get started using them, you can simply [install the Agent][8] for your operating system.
 The [AGENT_CHANGELOG](AGENT_CHANGELOG.md) file shows which Integrations have been updated in each Agent version.